Vickers Vigilant: Earlier designs

 The Cobra was typical of 1950s anti-tank missile designs, with very large wings and spoilers for control.

 Malkara was one of the earliest anti-tank missiles, and had several problems.
 Primary among these was the Army's ongoing interest in the use of large high-explosive squash head (HESH) warheads instead of the more common high-explosive anti-tank (HEAT) used by most anti-tank weapons of the era.
 For any given level of penetration, HESH required much more explosive, and Malkara's need to deal with main battle tanks demanded a 57 lb warhead.
 Combined with the long desired range, 3000 yd, the missile ended up being 206 lb, far too heavy to make it man portable.

 The guidance system was also less than ideal.
 This consisted of a small joystick that the operator used to guide the missile while visually comparing its position with the target, aided by a bright flare on the missile.
 When the operator pushed the stick to the right, for instance, it operated the control surfaces to turn the missile to the right.
 The problem was that the missile would continue moving to the right after the control was released, eventually crossing the line of sight, continuing onto the right side of the target, and then requiring left input to stop this motion.
 This often led to the operator repeatedly overcorrecting the path of the missile, which required significant amounts of training to overcome.
 The same basic guidance system was used by most contemporary designs like the ENTAC, SS.10 and SS.11, and the Cobra, as well as the US Army's experimental Dart that was not put into production.

 Another problem with all of these designs was their size.
-They all traced their development history to WWII-era German experiments with the Ruhrstahl X-4 in the anti-tank role.
+They all traced their development history to WWII-era German experiments with the Ruhrstahl X-4 in the anti-tank role [the X-7].
 These used spoilerons as controls, with limited control authority.
 In order to provide enough lift to manoeuvre the missile at reasonable speeds, very large wings were needed.
 This resulted in bulky designs that were large and impractical for carrying manually.